 However, as an example, we interpreted a classic supervised learning technique viz.
 Regression.
-We did not interpret any unsupervised Machine Learning techniques like Clustering, Anomaly Detection, etc. Hence, in this article we will cover Isolation forest, an Anomaly Detection technique.
+We did not interpret any unsupervised Machine Learning techniques like Clustering, Anomaly Detection, etc. Hence, in this article, we will cover Isolation forest, an Anomaly Detection technique.
 Why do we choose Isolation Forest?
-Because it’s from the tree based model family, which are hard to interpret, be it supervised setting or an unsupervised one.
+Because it’s from the tree-based model family, which are hard to interpret, be it a supervised setting or an unsupervised one.
 This will be a natural transition from the previous article where we interpreted a supervised model viz.
 Regression.

 Intuition to Isolation Forest.

-Isolation forest is a tree based Anomaly detection technique.
+Isolation forest is a tree-based Anomaly detection technique.
 What makes it different from other algorithms is the fact that it looks for “Outliers” in the data as opposed to “Normal” points.
-Let’s take a two-dimensional space with following points:
+Let’s take a two-dimensional space with the following points:

 Here, you need only 2 lines to isolate the outlier.
-Now, let’s take an opposite case.
+Now, let’s take the opposite case.

 Let’s say we want to isolate the point right in the middle.
 It’s can be seen that 4 lines are needed to do so.
 This gives us an intuition of how Isolation Forest works.
 The mathematics of this technique is beyond this article.
 For that, the reader may go through the original research paper here.

 Having said that, let’s go through some code using Sensor Data from Kaggle.

 Step 1: Read the Data